nasa/astrobee/doc/general_documentation/public_data.md

   invaluable for understanding what actually happened during an activity, especially if there were significant anomalies.

 - Post-activity data processing.
-Certain simple processing steps are almost always applied to the telemetry logs before you receive them.
-For example: Telemetry bag files that were split on the robot may have been merged into a single bag file.
-Bag file problems such as missing message definition metadata may have been repaired.
-However, other types of post-activity processing are performed on a case-by-case basis, and the results may not be included in the ISS log file you receive.
-For example, it is common to log Astrobee NavCam imagery during an ISS activity so that post-activity processing can generate higher-quality position estimates using a costly bundle-adjustment algorithm that can't run in real-time onboard the robot.
+  - Certain simple processing steps are almost always applied to the telemetry logs before you receive them.
+For example:
+    - Telemetry bag files that were split on the robot may have been merged into a single bag file.
+    - Bag file problems such as missing message definition metadata may have been repaired.
+  - However, other types of post-activity processing are performed on a case-by-case basis, and the results may not be included in the ISS log file you receive.
+For example:
+    - It is common to log Astrobee NavCam imagery during an ISS activity so that post-activity processing can generate higher-quality position estimates using a costly bundle-adjustment algorithm that can't run in real-time onboard the robot.
 When this type of processing has been performed, you may prefer to request and use the higher-quality post-activity position estimate vs. the real-time position estimate logged on the ISS.

 - Research publications.
 If the activity results were published, the publications are often the best resource for detailed context.